 Please ask us if you are unsure about formats, resolution, bleed, etc. We prefer stupid questions to bad files.
 And there are no stupid questions!

 Normally, we also organize a release exhibition showcasing sample pages from the new issue.
 Please let us know if you’re NOT ok with us using your works for that purpose.
 It’s part of our marketing and it usually takes place in a physical exhibition space, although these days we’re more likely to make a digital exhibition online at the Hybriden website.

 *Your bio should be approximately 500-700 characters in length.
 It should read more as an entertaining and informative bio and less as a CV.
 What you want to say about yourself is up to you, but it’s generally more interesting for our readers to know about your interests, who you are and what else you’ve published rather than where you’ve studied.
 We may edit it if needed to fit our format.

 Send comics, questions, etc to: submissions(a)cbkcomics(.)com

-Unfortunately we cannot guarantee you any payment for participating (although this year we have more financing so we might be able to pay something for once).
+Unfortunately we cannot guarantee you any payment for participating (although these last few years we’ve had more financing so we have been able to pay at least something, i.e. when all the expenses have been paid we will share the surplus amongst the participants).
 If we publish your submission you will receive 10 free copies of the issue.
 That’s all we can promise at this date.
 Hopefully you will find being in CBA an enjoyable experience.
 Naturally, copyright for your material will stay in your hands.

-Also note that we are constantly overworked and there’s a great risk that we won’t get in touch in case your submission doesn’t make it into the current volume.
-We are sorry for this and will try to catch up as soon as things clear up (optimistically in 2023)…
+Also note that we are constantly overworked and there’s a great risk that we won’t get in touch in case your submission doesn’t make it into the current volume (we WILL, however, let you know if we do publish your submission, and if you don’t get into this one we might keep your comic for a future issue).
+We are sorry for this and will try to catch up as soon as things clear up (optimistically in 2025)…